How to Find the Right CNA School near Sterling Nebraska

-The Function of a CNA
+The Role of a Nursing Assistant

-- Furnishing basic services to patients
+- Furnishing basic care to patients

-- Reading patient’s vital signs
+- Checking patient’s vital signs

 - Maintaining a record of patient’s health status